 Suicide prevention training on offer in Norfolk

-Norfolk and Waveney Mind is providing free QPR gatekeeper training for Suicide Prevention for anyone who volunteers or works with the community in North or East Norfolk.
+Norfolk and Waveney Mind is providing free QPR gatekeeper training for Suicide Prevention which is well suited to anyone working or volunteering in churches in this region.

 1 in 5 people will experience serious thoughts of suicide during their lifetime.
 Loss of life to suicide is of national concern – it’s the leading cause of death in several population groups – and the evidence is that it’s preventable.